gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.07.04

+Known Issues
+- (All) movement sucks today with analog stick
+- (All) grabbing / dropping is pretty bad and doesnt work as expected
+- (All) you can get the controls into a backwards state..
+- (IR) Conveyer belt model is now bread cause it kept crashing on windows

+impact
+- Spawner now spawns people!
+- Add ability to support multiple registers and find the best one
+- Add Day/Night cycle with sunrise ui and countdown timers
+- Show a reason for when the gamemode isnt switching

+bug fix
+- grabber now grabs from non conveyers

+BE
+- debug mode turns on noclip now
+- run tests only first and then the game
+- move render ui into rendering_system
+- rename canhold update to be more obvious
+- move player info into the system manager (8 hours ago) <Gabe Ochoa>
+- add timer component
+- add util functions to know if a register is full
+- send inputs less often so that it works better for 60fps
+- send half as much data on every input frame :)
+- add leak tester command; also sign code i guess
+- add util function to find all entities with component

 ### alpha_0.23.07.03

 Known Issues